ChuangShen0819/HLS-/LABA/LabA.md

 <img src="figures/螢幕擷取畫面 2025-04-13 222433.png" width="650">

+* Different synchronization strategies affect throughput.
+Synchronizing two executions with a distance of three indices (Case 2) performs better than synchronizing every three executions (Case 1), because Case 2 allows synchronization to occur while another kernel is executing, whereas Case 1 does not.

 ### Part III (Buffer)

-* In this section, we reuse "Synchronize current execution with the one three positions earlier" and execute 100 times to get average execution time.
-We set each buffer size is shown below
+* In this section, we reuse "Synchronize current execution with the one three positions earlier" and execute 100 times transfer for buffer to get average execution time.
+We set different buffer size is shown below

 * The buffer size can't be larger than $2^{17}$ ($2^{17} * 512/8$ bits)  in this lab.